 The Province Proposes a Belt Line

-One of the components of the Network 2011 proposal was a Downtown Relief Line, running from Pape Station to the Spadina/Front intersection, allowing commuters from Scarborough quick access to Toronto’s downtown while bypassing the overcongested Bloor-Yonge interchange.
-In 1985, the proposed line was estimated to cost over a half billion dollars.
+One of the components of the Network 2011 proposal was a Downtown Relief Line, running from Pape Station to the Spadina/Front intersection, allowing commuters from Scarborough quick access to Toronto’s downtown while bypassing the overcroweded Bloor-Yonge interchange.
+In 1985, the proposed line was estimated to cost over a half-a-billion dollars.
 Support for the line was lukewarm, however, due in part to the cost, but also because it offered subway service to voters who arguably already had it.
 Politicians — especially those at the provincial level — gravitated towards installing suburbs in the vote-rich suburbs.

 However, the issues which had led planners at Metro and the TTC to propose a Downtown Relief subway line hadn’t gone away.
-The Bloor-Yonge interchange was still operating at unsafe levels, and there was a limit to how much extra service could be added to the Yonge line.
+The Bloor-Yonge interchange was still operating at unsafe levels of crowding, and there was a limit to how much extra service could be added to the Yonge line.
 The TTC briefly considered renovating Bloor station to widen the station “box”, move the tracks apart, and install a central platform that would flush passengers out of trains quicker.
 They considered improving the signal system, to try and run subways through the stations at 90 second intervals — an increase in capacity of more than 33% over the current 120 second limit.
 These changes could eliminate the need for a Downtown Relief subway line, they argued, but they couldn’t be limited to just Bloor-Yonge station.

-But thwarting the TTC’s plans to increase service on the Yonge-University-Spadina subway line were the terminals at Finch and Wilson.
+Thwarting the TTC’s plans to increase service on the Yonge-University-Spadina subway line were the terminals at Finch and Wilson.
 Unless turnaround times at these stations could be decreased, service more frequent than 120 seconds was impossible.
 After studying the issue, it was decided that one way to decrease the amount of time trains spent at the terminals was to eliminate the terminals altogether.

 As a result, in 1989, provincial planners proposed extending the Yonge subway, taking it through a sharp left turn north of Finch Avenue and operating it west along the Ontario Hydro right-of-way.
 The line would continue to the Dufferin/Finch intersection (where a reservoir would have posed challenges to construction) before heading south beneath Dufferin Street to join up with the Spadina subway at Wilson station.
 The intermediate stops would be at Bathurst, Finch/Dufferin and Sheppard/Dufferin.